Barter

-In trade, barter (derived from baretor) is a system of exchange in which participants in a transaction directly exchange goods or services for other goods or services without using a medium of exchange, such as money.
-Economists distinguish barter from gift economies in many ways; barter, for example, features immediate reciprocal exchange, not one delayed in time.
+In trade, barter (derived from bareter) is a system of exchange in which participants in a transaction directly exchange goods or services for other goods or services without using a medium of exchange, such as money.
+Barter is considered one of the earliest systems of economic exchange, used before the invention of money.
+Economists usually distinguish barter from gift economies in many ways; barter, for example, features immediate reciprocal exchange, not one delayed in time.
 Barter usually takes place on a bilateral basis, but may be multilateral (if it is mediated through a trade exchange).
 In most developed countries, barter usually exists parallel to monetary systems only to a very limited extent.
 Market actors use barter as a replacement for money as the method of exchange in times of monetary crisis, such as when currency becomes unstable (such as hyperinflation or a deflationary spiral) or simply unavailable for conducting commerce.

 No ethnographic studies have shown that any present or past society has used barter without any other medium of exchange or measurement, and anthropologists have found no evidence that money emerged from barter.
-They instead found that gift-giving (credit extended on a personal basis with an inter-personal balance maintained over the long term) was the most usual means of exchange of goods and services.
-Nevertheless, economists since the times of Adam Smith (1723–1790) often inaccurately imagined pre-modern societies as examples to use the inefficiency of barter to explain the emergence of money, of "the" economy, and hence of the discipline of economics itself.
+Nevertheless, economists since the times of Adam Smith (1723–1790) often imagined pre-modern societies for the sake of showing how the inefficiency of barter explains the emergence of money and the economy, and hence the discipline of economics itself.

 Economic theory

 Adam Smith on the origin of money

-Adam Smith, sought to demonstrate that markets (and economies) pre-existed the state.
-He argued (against conventional wisdom) that money was not the creation of governments.
+Adam Smith sought to demonstrate that markets (and economies) pre-existed the state.
+He argued that money was not the creation of governments.
 Markets emerged, in his view, out of the division of labour, by which individuals began to specialize in specific crafts and hence had to depend on others for subsistence goods.
 These goods were first exchanged by barter.
 Specialization depended on trade but was hindered by the "double coincidence of wants" which barter requires, i.e., for the exchange to occur, each participant must want what the other has.
 To complete this hypothetical history, craftsmen would stockpile one particular good, be it salt or metal, that they thought no one would refuse.
 This is the origin of money according to Smith.
 Money, as a universally desired medium of exchange, allows each half of the transaction to be separated.

 Barter is characterized in Adam Smith's "The Wealth of Nations" by a disparaging vocabulary: "haggling, swapping, dickering".
 It has also been characterized as negative reciprocity, or "selfish profiteering".